algosup/2024-2025-project-5-bubble-intermarche-team-1/QA/testPlan.md

 - Usability testing: Evaluate the user interface and user experience of the application to ensure it is intuitive and easy to use.
 - Documentation quality check: Verify that the documentation is complete and accurate, including functional specification, technical specification, and user manual.
 - Compatibility testing: Verify that the application works on different devices and operating systems.
-- bug report: Verify that defects are reported and tracked effectively, and that they are resolved in a timely manner.
+- Bug report: Verify that defects are reported and tracked effectively, and that they are resolved in a timely manner.
-- test case: Verify that test cases are executed and documented correctly, and that the results are reported accurately.
+- Test case: Verify that test cases are executed and documented correctly, and that the results are reported accurately.
 - GitHub issue template will be used to report bugs and track defects.

 ## 4. Test Items